Wonder of the Seas is the fifth Oasis-class ship in cruise operator Royal Caribbean International’s fleet of cruise ships.

 Construction of the cruise ship commenced in April 2019 with a steel-cutting ceremony held at the Chantiers de l’Atlantique shipyard.
-Originally planned to be delivered in 2021, the ship is scheduled for delivery in 2022 due to a delay caused by the Covid-19 pandemic.

-Wonder of the Seas specifications
+Specifications of the Wonder of the Seas

 Neighbourhoods aboard the Wonder of the Seas

-The Boardwalk is an open-air stretch at the end of the ship with unique features including a classic hand-carved carousel, twin rock-climbing walls, and the AquaTheater at the aft of the ship.
-The Pool & Sports Zone neighbourhood features the FlowRider surf simulators, swimming pools and whirlpools, a ten-deck-high zip line, and the ten-story plunge down Ultimate Abyss.
-The neighbourhood also features basketball and volleyball courts, and a mini-golf course.
+The Boardwalk is an open-air stretch at the end of the ship with unique features including a classic hand-carved carousel, twin rock-climbing walls and the AquaTheater at the aft of the ship.
+The Pool & Sports Zone neighbourhood features the FlowRider surf simulators, swimming pools and whirlpools, a ten-deck-high zip line and the ten-story plunge down Ultimate Abyss.
+The neighbourhood also features basketball and volleyball courts and a mini-golf course.

 Dining venues and other amenities